 I have something of a love/hate relationship when it comes to condoms.
-On the one hand they allow me to enjoy casual sex by hugely minimising the risk that I’ll catch an infection or get someone pregnant.
+On the one hand they allow me to enjoy casual sex by hugely minimising the risk that I’ll catch an infection or accidentally xerox myself.
 Great!
 On the other hand, they dull sensation, smell bad, and are hugely inconvenient.
-But, short of getting a vasectomy or experimentally slathering my cock with glue, condoms are pretty much the best contraceptive solution available to men at the moment.
-That being the case, I’m always pretty excited when any company attempts to make them at least a little bit better.

-The animal-free nature of these condoms, for me at least, wasn’t their major selling point.
-Instead it was something rather unexpected: they don’t smell.
+For those still reading, there’s another good reason why these condoms are fun: they don’t smell.
 You almost certainly know the scent of condoms – a combination of latex and industrial lube.
 It’s a scent that lingers in a kind of stale funk in a room where you’ve been fucking, even after you’ve removed the offending prophylactics to the outside bin.
-It is distinct, and while not overly offensive, it’s certainly less preferable to me that the smell of human sweat and come that you get when fucking without condoms.
+It is distinct, and while not offensive, it’s certainly less preferable to me than the honest smells of sweat and come that you get when fucking without condoms.

-Green Condoms are absent of this smell.
-If you get your nose up close to them there’s a hint of something, but they certainly don’t permeate the room.
+Green Condoms are mostly absent of any particular scent.
+If you get your nose up close to them there’s a hint of something… but they certainly don’t permeate the room.
 The ultimate effect of this goes beyond just ridding the room of a latexy scent.
-Without the smell it’s much easier to forget that you’re wearing a thin layer of rubber at all – their scentlessness contributes to a sensory landscape that’s feels both more pleasurable and more natural.
+Without the smell it’s much easier to forget that you’re wearing a thin layer of rubber at all.
 Add to that the fact that they’re thin, pliable, and come with some excellent lube, and Green Condoms are probably worth their approximate dollar-per-unit pricetag.

-Green Condom Club – the designers and marketers of the Green Condom – also make some gestures towards minimising their inconvenience.
-As well as buying them in boxes of up to a hundred, you can also sign up for a postal subscription of five, fifteen or thirty condoms each month, depending on your level of sluttiness.
+Green Condom Club – the designers and marketers of the Green Condom – also make some gestures towards minimising the inconvenience of remembering to get condoms in the first place.
+As well as buying them in boxes of up to a hundred, you can sign up for a postal subscription of five, fifteen or thirty condoms each month, depending on your level of sluttiness.
 There are also, delightfully, gift certificates.
 What better present could you give a loved one than a year of better, safer sex?